jhyot/afm-forcecurve-analysis/README.md

 There is no build process, the `.ipf` files can be directly openend with IGOR Pro.
 The folder structure must be kept the same so that the individual files can be found from the main `force-curve-analysis.ipf` file.

-Run `./build.sh` (on Linux only) from the project root folder to automatically generate a zip file with the necessary files for easy redistribution.
+Run `./build.sh` (currently on Linux only) from the project root folder to automatically generate a zip file with the necessary files for easy redistribution.